Types of Solar Cables

 What is PV Wire?

 It has a maximum temperature of +90°C in wet environments and +150°C in dry applications.
 It comes with varying voltage ratings, with either 600V, 1000V, or 2000V ratings.
 PV Wire can be used as an underground service entrance wire and is appropriate for both grounded and ungrounded PV arrays.
-These wires are also suitable for use in direct burial applications due to their thick insulation.
+These solar cables are also suitable for use in direct burial applications due to their thick insulation.
 PV Wire meets UL Standard 4703.

-What is USE-2 Wire?
+What is USE 2 Wire?

-However, while USE-2 solar cable is crush and impact-resistant, PV wire has thicker insulation and jacket.
+While USE-2 solar cable is crush and impact-resistant, PV wire has thicker insulation and jacket.
 PV Wire also has better sunlight resistance, flame resistance, and flexibility at low temperatures.
 This makes PV wire the best choice for ungrounded PV arrays that encounter harsher weather conditions.

 What is THHN Wire?

-As you can see, these different types of solar power cable each have their own benefits.
+As you can see, these different types of solar power cables each have their own benefits.
 They are all found in a generator, solar charge controller, and service grid.
 However, these wires must be chosen carefully because of their construction differences.
 All of these cables are also available in RoHS compliant versions.
 RoHS compliance means that the cable is free of hazardous substances, making it even greener!
 Choosing renewable energy cables with non-hazardous materials puts an environmentally friendly cable in an environmentally friendly application.
 It doesn’t get much better than that!